wabbajack-tools/wabbajack-tools.github.io/CONTRIBUTING.md

 1. Add this repository as a new remote `git remote add upstream https://github.com/wabbajack-tools/wabbajack.org.git`
 2. Make sure to be on the `code` branch `git checkout code`
 3. Fetch the changes `git fetch upstream`
-4. Rebase `git rebase upstream/master`
+4. Rebase `git rebase upstream/code`
-5. If your other branch needs updating `git checkout branch-name && git rebase master`
+5. If your other branch needs updating `git checkout branch-name && git rebase code`

 ## Used libraries and frameworks